Accessing Individual Features

 checks whether a Feature

-is a member of any relation (without the need for querying).
+is a member of any relation.

 Placeholder features